- I’m being investigated/arrested/the police are at my house, what should I do?

-How do I get started with estate planning documents?
+- How do I get started with estate planning documents?

+An important first step is to name responsible people, whom you trust, to handle your property and affairs.
+You must be mentally competent at the time you sign your estate planning documents.
 There are many versions of forms available, especially on the internet, which could allow you to draft your own estate planning documents.
 But due to their complexity and differing laws among the states, it is recommended to consult with a knowledgeable attorney to make sure the documents are drafted specific to your circumstances.
 Contact the professional attorneys at Lucido & Manzella, P.C. to make an appointment in order to discuss your estate planning needs.

 At Lucido & Manzella, we have many years of experience advising individuals who wish to legally end their marriages.
 Here are just a few of the most common questions prospective divorce clients ask: